Whitehawk: Sport

-Whitehawk F.C. is a semi-professional football club playing in the Isthmian League South East Division, the eighth tier of English football.
-Founded in 1945, The Hawks reached National League South having won promotion three times in the space of four years between 2009-13 as well as the second round of the FA Cup in 2015.
-Whitehawk play their games at a stadium in East Brighton Park.
+Whitehawk F.C. is a semi-professional football club playing in the Isthmian League Premier Division, the seventh tier of English football.
+Founded in 1945, The Hawks reached National League South having won promotion three times in the space of four years between 2009 and 2013 as well as the second round of the FA Cup in 2015.
+Whitehawk play their games at The Enclosed Ground, a stadium in East Brighton Park.